 - You will also need one large 3/4 L jar, or something of similar size (I use this one.).

-Combine 60 g (1⁄2 cup) of whole wheat flour and 60 g (1⁄4 cup) of water in a large jar.
+Day 1: Combine 60 g (1⁄2 cup) of whole wheat flour and 60 g (1⁄4 cup) of warm water in a large jar.
 Mix with a fork until smooth; the consistency will be thick and pasty.
-If measuring by volume, add more water to thin out the texture if necessary.
+If measuring by volume, add more water to slightly thin out the texture if necessary.
 Cover with plastic wrap, reusable wax wrap, or a lid and let it rest in a warm spot, about 75-80 F, for 24 hours.
+Temperature is important.

-*Tip: During the creation process, and even after your starter has been established, a dark liquid might appear on the surface and throughout the culture.
+TIP: During the creation process, and even after your starter has been established, a dark liquid might appear on the surface and throughout the culture.
 It has a very stinky smell, similar to rubbing alcohol or gym socks.
 This liquid is called “hooch” and is an indication that your starter needs to be fed.
+It’s normal.
 Any time you see this liquid, it’s best to remove it along with any discolored starter present.
+However, on Day 2 just leave the hooch alone.
+You can remove it tomorrow when you start the feedings.

 - Day 1: 60 g flour + 60 g water = 120 g starter